darwinia-network/docs/docs/evm/tutorial/smart-contract/interact-with-foundry.md

 # Overview

+!!! note
-> 💡 Familiarity with Linux/Rust is essential.
+    Familiarity with Linux/Rust is essential.

 [Foundry](https://github.com/foundry-rs/foundry) is a Rust-based Ethereum development environment that provides various tools for managing dependencies, compiling projects, running tests, deploying contracts, and interacting with blockchains from the command line.
 It can also directly interact with the Darwinia Ethereum API, allowing developers to deploy smart contracts into Darwinia.